form-calender-icon

 • Number of sessions: Usually 4–8, spaced a few weeks apart

-Most men experience only mild discomfort at the injection site, and the procedure is well tolerated.
+Some men experience mild discomfort at the injection site, but the procedure is generally well tolerated.

 truePilotImg-2